-So what is Castor Oil?.
-Well, castor oil is a natural plant oil produced by pressing the seeds of the Ricinus communis, also known as the castor oil plant.
+Castor oil is a natural plant oil produced by pressing the seeds of the Ricinus communis, also known as the castor oil plant.
 The castor oil plant is native to the Mediterranean, to eastern Africa, and to India.

 Typically, castor oil is a pale yellow color, though a kind of castor oil known as Jamaican black castor oil, which is produced by a different method than standard castor oil, is dark brown in color.

 It has also been used for thousands of years in Ayurvedic medicine in India.
 Today, castor oil is best known as a laxative, and you can probably find a bottle in your drug store that’s been marketed for this use.

 Why is castor oil so great?

 Like I wrote above, castor oil has lots of health and beauty uses that have been popular for thousands of years.
 But what is it about castor oil that is actually responsible for these great effects?

 There are lots of different fatty acids out there, and each one has its own unique properties.
 Different oils are made up of different combinations of these fatty acids, and the specific combination of an oil’s fatty acids is largely responsible for the oil’s flavor, its consistency, and its healing properties.

 There are also indications that it is antibacterial and antifungal, and that it promotes circulation.
 Furthermore, it is a humectant, meaning that it attracts moisture from the environment to your hair and skin.
 That’s it for the chemistry lesson.

 However, here are a few more reasons why castor oil can be magic for your body.
 Castor oil penetrates the skin easily.
 Many people find that castor feels oily and heavy, but don’t let that fool you – castor oil still absorbs quite well so it can be effective.

 In this case, you might find that castor oil might actually dry out your skin a bit, and you will have to take a break of a few days or to mix castor oil with another oil such as olive oil.

-9 Amazing Health Benefits of Castor Oil –
+9 Amazing Health Benefits of Castor Oil

 1. Constipation – It is world accepted fact that castor oil helps in treating constipation.
 Known as a stimulant laxative, castor oil works on intestines to make them eliminate stool easily.

 Owing to its antioxidant properties, it is a great cure for people seeking relief from this terrible medical condition.
 It aids in the treatment of symptoms of migraines such as nausea, vomiting, and sensitivity to light.

 3. Gastrointestinal problems – Being an anti-fungal and anti-bacterial oil, castor oil helps alleviate symptoms of gastrointestinal problems.
 From the large to the small colon, through the gut and anus, castor oil packs can be an effective treatment.

 Castor oil is generally used to curb inflammation caused during menstrual periods and it helps eliminate fibroids and cysts.
 In other terms, castor oil possesses ricinoleic acid that helps delayed, stopped and painful menstrual cycles.

 5. Weight Loss – This is the most favorite topic of most of the people.
 Unsaturated fatty acids, increases the immunity and metabolism, eliminating waste thereby regulating the secretion process and usual eating in humans.
 In this is a way you can manage a healthy weight.